Chlorogenic acid: In food

 Chlorogenic acid and the related compounds cryptochlorogenic acid, and neochlorogenic acid have been found in the leaves of Hibiscus sabdariffa.

 Isomers of chlorogenic acid are found in potatoes.
 Chlorogenic acid is present in the flesh of eggplants, peaches, prunes and coffee beans.

 Research and safety

-Chlorogenic acid is under preliminary research for its possible biological effects.
+There is not enough evidence to determine whether chlorogenic acid is safe or effective for human health, and its use in high doses, such as excessive consumption of green coffee, may have adverse effects.
 Chlorogenic acid has not been approved as a prescription drug or food additive recognized as a safe ingredient for foods or beverages.
-There is not enough evidence to determine whether it is safe or effective for human health, and its use in high doses, such as excessive consumption of green coffee, may have adverse effects.

-Chlorogenic acid has been studied as a possible chemical sensitizer involved in respiratory allergy to certain plant materials.
+Chlorogenic acid is under preliminary research for its possible biological effects, such as regulation of blood pressure, although there is insufficient evidence for its effectiveness.

 Nomenclature

 The atom-numbering of chlorogenic acid can be ambiguous.
 The order of numbering of atoms on the quinic acid ring was reversed in 1976 following IUPAC guidelines, with the consequence that 3-CQA became 5-CQA, and 5-CQA became 3-CQA.
-This article uses the original numbering, which was exclusive prior to 1976, (chlorogenic acid being 3-CQA, while neochlorogenic acid is 5-CQA).
-Thereafter researchers and manufacturers have been divided, with both numbering systems in use.
-Even the 1976 IUPAC recommendations are not entirely satisfactory when applied to some of the less common chlorogenic acids.
+Both numbering systems remain in use, as of 2016.